astropy/astropy/docs/timeseries/index.rst

    plt.xlabel('Time (days)')
    plt.ylabel('SAP Flux (e-/s)')

-Using the :ref:`astropy-stats` module, we can normalize the flux by sigma-clipping the data to determine the baseline flux:
+Using the :ref:`stats` module, we can normalize the flux by sigma-clipping the data to determine the baseline flux:

 .. plot::